 Unfortunately that’s not true.
 Insurance products outside of health insurance, such as life insurance, can use the results of genetic testing to impact applicants’ rates.
+(You can find out how much life insurance costs here.)
 That’s becoming a bigger issue as genetic testing moves out of the medical labs and into homes; 23andMe has been given approval by the FDA to provide disease analysis with its home tests, meaning there’s a whole new market for people to find out what’s hidden in their genetic code.

 They might not like what they find – whether it’s a medical condition, or what it does to their life insurance rates.

 Here’s how the life insurance application process normally works:

 You apply for life insurance.
 After you do, you go through the underwriting process.
 (Here's how it works.)
 That’s how the life insurance company decides how risky you are to insure; that is, how likely you are to die while you have your policy, and therefore how likely the company is to pay out.

 How do they do this?
 By looking at everything from your current health to your (and your family’s) health history to your driving record to your hobbies.
 More likely to die?
 More likely to pay higher rates for your policy.

 You can probably guess where this is headed: if you have a genetic screening that turns up something the life insurance company doesn’t like, they’ll raise your premiums or even flat out deny you.

 It’s important to note that a life insurance company won’t always have genetic screening information.
 If a test is done through a physician, it’ll be part of your medical history; if you’re using a consumer genetic testing kit, you have to trust that they’ll keep your results secure.
 But, what isn’t required now may be in the future.

 And this isn’t hypothetical—it’s a reality for many people.